When will the iPad mini 5 come out in the UK? And what new features will the mini 5 get compared with the iPad mini 4?

 iPad mini 5 new features wishlist: No headphone port

-We're going out on a limb here, and we know this isn't a fashionable point of view: strong rumours that the traditional headphone port will be ditched for the iPhone 7 have been met with such strong negative feeling that there is actually a petition to get Apple to change its mind.
+We're going out on a limb here, and we know this isn't a fashionable point of view: after the release of the iPhone 7, there might be a removal of the headphone jack on iPads too.

 When it comes to implementing new features and entering new market segments, Apple is widely felt to be the slow-turning ocean liner of mobile tech, but it's a fast and usually prescient mover when it comes to ditching soon-to-be-outdated technologies.

 iPad mini 5 new features wishlist: Fast charging

 As a general rule, the more portable a computing device is, the more dependent it is on battery power - yet conversely, it'll be relying on a smaller battery unit.
 The iPad Pro is the least likely iPad to see prolonged usage on the go (most of our Pro use has been desk- or sofa-bound, within easy reach of a power supply), but it has easily the best battery performance of any iPad we've tested.

 Which is a roundabout way of saying that battery performance is a massive priority for the iPad mini 5, and efficient and convenient charging is an important element of that.
 We'd like Apple to implement its own version of Qualcomm's Quick Charge technology, so that you can give the mini 5 a quick blast of power in the coffee shop before proceeding on your merry way.
 We've grown used to the ultra-fast charging offered by the Apple Pencil's little battery, and would like to see something of the same experience (although based on new technology) brought to the iPads themselves.

 iPad mini 5 new features wishlist: microSD card slot